Michaelpalacce/MichaelPalacce/README.md

 - https://www.npmjs.com/package/event_request ( NodeJS Web framework )

 - https://www.npmjs.com/package/server-emulator ( Check this one out!
 You can emulate your File System in the browser.
-You can easily transfer files or watch movies, listen to videos or just browse pictures.
+You can easily transfer files or watch movies, listen to music or just browse pictures.
 It also has a terminal built in so if you install this on a linux machine you can execute commands.
 All in the browser! )

 - https://www.npmjs.com/package/fs-browser